-TMPS8023 Professional Ministry Practicum (Fall/Spring: 3) This practicum is by permission of the instructor.
+TMPS8019 The Canon Law of Marriage and the Sacraments (Fall: 3) Offered Periodically A study of the canonical norms governing marriage and the sacraments of initiation and healing in the Catholic Church.
+Special attention is given to the prenuptial preparation of couples for marriage and to the various grounds of nullity for failed marriages.
+Treatment of marriage and the other sacraments is directed to priests, deacons, and lay persons who administer and assist at them, and to those who prepare the faithful for their valid, lawful, and fruitful reception.
+Consideration is given to the theological basis of the law and its appropriate pastoral application.
+James J. Conn, S.J.
+TMPS8023 Professional Ministry Practicum (Fall/Spring: 3) Prerequisite: Students must meet with the professor before registering for this course.
+Offered Annually This practicum is by permission of the instructor.
 Students should meet with the instructor early in their degree programs to allow sufficient time to plan an approved practicum experience.
 The professional ministry practicum provides M.Div. students with an opportunity to integrate the academic study of theology and ministry with the exercise of a particular pastoral ministry under supervision.
 There are three required components of the professional ministry practicum.
 First, students are engaged in pastoral ministry in an approved setting for a required number of hours.
 Second, students are mentored by approved supervisors at the ministry site.
 Third, students participate in a course component to deepen their understanding of their ministry experience and to further develop pastoral and professional skills and sensitivities for ministry.
+Joseph Weiss, S.J.

-Melissa Kelley TMPS8024 CPE Reflection Experience (Fall/Spring/Summer: 1) This one-credit experience is required of all M.Div. students who complete a unit of Clinical Pastoral Education (CPE) for academic credit.
+TMPS8024 CPE Reflection Experience (Fall/Spring/Summer: 1) Offered Annually This one-credit experience is required of all M.Div. students who complete a unit of Clinical Pastoral Education (CPE) for academic credit.
 It offers the opportunity to examine and articulate the pastoral and professional learning one has gained through participation in CPE.
 Students prepare written summations of and reflections on their experiences and engage in an oral process of reflection with other participants.
-Melissa Kelley TMPS8034 Supervised Practicum in Spiritual Direction (Fall/Spring: 3) Graded Pass/Fail.
+Joseph Weiss, S.J.
+TMPS8034 Introduction to the Practice of Spiritual Direction (Fall/Spring: 3) Offered Annually Graded Pass/Fail.